darienbrothers/statlocker-react-native/docs/statlocker-tabs-revamp.md

   * Pace sanity check (no impossible reps/sec spikes).

-  * Optional “No drops” self-attest checkbox (if no AI/video).
+  * Optional "No drops" self-attest checkbox (if no AI/video).

 * Optional: **Attach proof** (15–30s clip or selfie video) for remote coaches.